manassehoduor/manassehoduor/README.md

 - 🖤 Pronouns: He/him (🙋🏿‍♂️)

-- ⚡ Fun fact: I've played rugby at a competitive level for quite a number of years and have a deep understanding of the game both as a player and an analyst.
+- ⚡ Fun fact: I've played rugby at a competitive level for several years and deeply understand the game as a player and analyst.

 ### Projects Gallery